NoBrainerORM/nobrainer.io/docs/associations.md

 ## accept_nested_attributes_for

 This will never be implemented since `has_many` associations are read only.
-This sort of features belongs in a separate gem anyway because it's a crazy feature.
+This sort of feature belongs in a separate gem anyway because it's a crazy feature.

 ## Reflection